Babble-Bot-Organization/BeatSaber-SongRequest-Client/README.md

 For Quest `"Beat Saber -> Settings -> Mod Settings -> SongLoader -> Reload New Song"`

-After that do `node index.js` then leave it running and use `BABBLEBOT` on Twitch/Trovo/Vimm/Theta
+After that Press `Start` in `Home` then leave it running and use `BABBLEBOT` on Twitch/Trovo/Vimm/Theta